 Read here to see what else went into preparing for our around the world adventure.

 So what are our must have travel items?

 Even though we’re fairly minimalist travelers, we still do carry a fair bit of stuff with us.
-In general, our bags include two 80 liter checked bags, as well as 4 backpacks, which we take with us as carry-ons.
+In general, our checked bags include two 80 liter bags and two 36 liter bags.
+We also have four backpacks, which we take with us as carry-ons.

-We like using the Osprey Sojourn wheeled luggage for our checked bags.
-For carry-ons, my husband uses the Cotopaxi Allpa bag, my kids use the Osprey Daylight Plus backpacks, and I use a Thule Landmark travel pack.
+We like using Osprey brand wheeled luggage for our checked bags.
+For carry-ons, my husband uses a Cotopaxi backpack, my kids use an Osprey daybag, and I use a Thule Landmark travel pack.
 We also carry with us a ukelele.
-It’s our own luxury item that is actually a necessity for our mental health.
+It’s our one luxury item that is actually a necessity for our mental health.

 Really, I just want to give you all a peek into what our daily life is like as we travel around the world, share with you our long term travel essentials.

 One of the most basic must have travel items we take along with us are packing cubes.
 These are great for keeping all your clothes in one place.
 We have one for every member of the family.
 And we also use various sized packing cubes to keep our loose stuff organized, like toys, travel electronics, even shoes!